chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

   <summary>Click to Expand</summary>
   <br />

 Using docker is the most simple and robust solution to automating Plex Meta Manager scheduling.
-When utilizing Plex Meta Manageer within docker, the session will resume after a system reboot (assuming Docker is set to start at system startup, which is the default) and will allow Plex Meta Manager to run in the background at all times.
+When utilizing Plex Meta Manager within docker, the session will resume after a system reboot (assuming Docker is set to start at system startup, which is the default) and will allow Plex Meta Manager to run in the background at all times.

-There's a [Docker Walkthrough](docker) with more detailed instructions on setting up Plex Meta Manager within docker.
+There's a [Docker Walk-through](docker) with more detailed instructions on setting up Plex Meta Manager within docker.
 The simplest command to facilitate a docker run is:

 ```
 docker run -d \